garyservin/ros-debuild-install/README.md

 This script is meant to make it easy to set up a deb-based install on a non-Ubuntu system that is still debian-based.
 I've been using it to install packages from the [ROS gbp repository set][1] for a little while now, and bootstrapping new installs on Debian.

+It gets you basically to step 2.2 in the [Source installation][3] instructions, you will have to build your rosbuild packages on your own.

 [1]: https://github.com/ros-gbp

 I've tested it on: